Venkatesh-Bharath/Java-Full-Stack-interview-questions-3-years-experience/Datanimbus/Datanimbus.md

 ---

 ### **1. Self-Introduction**
-"I am Venkatesh Bharath, with 3 years of experience in Java Full Stack Development.
+"I am ----, with 3 years of experience in Java Full Stack Development.
 I specialize in developing scalable and maintainable applications using Spring Boot, Hibernate, and ReactJS.
 My expertise lies in microservices architecture, database optimization, and test-driven development.
 I have worked on projects like customer registration systems and transaction data handling, ensuring performance optimization and robust error handling."

 ---